-Citizen science is a way for people to learn about research through meaningful participation.
-Schoodic Institute works with the National Park Service and other partners to provide opportunities for volunteers to participate in citizen science programs in Acadia National Park and also regionally, nationally, and internationally.
+Citizen science is a way for people to learn about the world around us through meaningful participation while advancing research and monitoring.
+Schoodic Institute works with the National Park Service and other partners to provide opportunities for volunteers to participate in citizen science programs in Acadia National Park, other public lands, and also regionally, nationally, and internationally.